-Except as permitted in this policy, students found to be in possession on the school campus of a firearm shall be recommended for expulsion for a period of not less than one year.
-The superintendent shall have the discretion to modify such expulsion recommendation for a student on a case-by-case basis.
-Parents or legal guardians of students expelled under this policy shall be given a copy of the current laws regarding the possibility of parental responsibility for allowing a child to possess a firearm on school property.
-Parents or legal guardians shall sign a statement acknowledging that they have read and understand said laws prior to readmitting the student.
+Except as permitted in this policy, students found to be in possession on the school campus of a firearm shall be recommended for expulsion for a period of one (1) year.
+The superintendent shall have the discretion to modify such expulsion recommendation for a student on a case-by-case basis.1 they have read and understand said laws prior to readmitting the student.
 Parents or legal guardians of a student enrolling from another school after the expiration of an expulsion period for a firearm policy violation shall also be given a copy of the current laws regarding the possibility of parental responsibility for allowing a child to possess a firearm on school property.
 The parents or legal guardians shall sign a statement acknowledging that they have read and understand said laws prior to the student being enrolled in school.